Understanding the Unavoidable Fees That Keep the Lights on and How to Manage Your Total Bill

 | Can You Switch?
 Yes.
 You can shop for lower rates. | Can You Switch?
 No. This is a regulated monopoly based on your location. |

-Understanding the difference between the eversource supply vs delivery charge is critical because while you can’t fire your delivery company, you can often lower your bill by managing your supplier vs utility charges ma/ct effectively.
+Understanding the difference between the eversource supply vs delivery charge is critical.
+While you cannot fire your delivery company, you can often lower your overall bill by managing your supplier vs utility charges ma/ct effectively.

-You might assume the delivery charge is pure profit for the utility company.
-In fact, this part of your bill is heavily regulated and covers the massive overhead required to maintain a physical electric grid.
-When you look closely at the line items, you’ll see exactly where that money goes.
+You might assume the eversource distribution charge is pure profit for the utility company.
+In reality, this heavily regulated portion of your bill covers the massive physical overhead required to keep the lights on.

 Here is a simplified example of how these charges might look on a bill for a household using 600 kWh in a month.
 Note: These are illustrative figures to show the breakdown, not current rate card prices.